 1. Step up climate mitigation efforts by making tangible progress on the existing and planned policies and consider additional urgent measures to align the expected greenhouse gas emission reductions and projections with the climate-neutrality objective.
+In particular, efforts should be directed towards reducing emissions in the transport and waste sectors.

-21 Council Recommendation of 16 June 2022 on ensuring a fair transition towards climate neutrality, OJ C243, 27.6.2022 p.35-51
+Council Recommendation of 16 June 2022 on ensuring a fair transition towards climate neutrality, OJ C243, 27.6.2022 p.35-51